ruepp-jenkins/docker-syncovery/README.md

 # Environment variables (with default values)
 - TZ=Europe/Berlin
     - Set your timezone here (see Time / Date below)
+- SYNCOVERY_HOME=/config
+    - Changes the default location of syncovery config files (changing should work but was never tested - so use at your own risk)
+- DEBIAN_FRONTEND=noninteractive
+    - NO EFFECTS, only needed for build process
+- SETUP_TEMP=/tmp/installers/
+    - NO EFFECTS, only needed for build process

 # Time / Date
 If you do not change your timezone (see environment variables) syncovery will user Europe/Berlin as default timezone.
 But if you want to make sure syncovery is using the correct time and date, you need to specify your timezone.